ibbles/LearningUnrealEngine/Material Editor.md

 Hold `Alt` and click on a node pin to disconnect the wire from it.
 Nodes can be duplicated with `Ctrl`+`w`.

+Create scalars, two-component vectors, or three-component vectors by holding 1, 2, or 3 and click.
+The created nodes are constant nodes, with a value set in their Details Panel.
+The created nodes can be converted to parameters from the right-click menu.

 ## Viewport

 Shows a preview of the material on one of a few types of meshes.